 Funding and building infrastructure is key to facilitating development within PDAs and is outlined in the Infrastructure Funding Framework.

-The Carseldine Urban Village renewal was announced on 9 October 2016, as part of the Queensland Government’s Advancing our cities and regions strategy.
+The Carseldine Urban Village renewal was announced on 9 October 2016.

 Visit Have your say for further information about the Carseldine Urban Village renewal project.